vvanpo/etiketfs/README.md

   filesystem itself, representing something that is only useful within the context of the system and the other files in it.
 Moving a file into or out of a filesystem preserves intrinsic—but not extrinsic—metadata.

+  **Attributive** metadata consists of stateful properties that users can add, remove, or modify.

+  **Derived** metadata consists of read-only properties calculated from the file content.
+Derived property identifiers can be grouped by name and a defined parameter, where each argument produces a unique identifier.
+The argument value is then used in derived property calculation.

+  Metadata values and derived property parameters are typed, using a handful of scalar data types.

 * *Selection*: An immutable unordered subset of files in the filesystem.